Skip to Content

 Sometime in the afternoon on day 5, you’ll arrive in Queenstown after a short drive from Wanaka (the place I called home in 2018!)
 If you were out hiking that day it’s time to sit back and enjoy the night how you see fit.

-Whether that’s a drinking beer at Smiths or Atlas (the best places for craft beer in Queenstown), enjoying cocktails at World Bar or Attiqa (some of the best bars in Queenstown), dinner at Blue Kanu (my favorite restaurant), or even trying the very famous Ferg Burger you’re guaranteed to have a great evening!
+Whether that’s drinking beer at Smiths or Atlas (the best places for craft beer in Queenstown), enjoying cocktails at World Bar or The Sundeck (some of the best bars in Queenstown), dinner at Blue Kanu (my favorite restaurant), or even trying the very famous Ferg Burger you’re guaranteed to have a great evening!

 On days 6 and 7 you’ll have almost two entire days to explore Queenstown.
 There are so many amazing things to do in Queenstown that you could spend your days a thousand different ways!
 However, you can find some of my favorite things to do below!